christianmunozcaceres/solar-quote/README.md

 ## tasks

-- fix docker compose and deploy to DigitalOcean App Platform
+- Switch from mongodb to firestore
+- re-deploy service in cloud run using firestore